DA: Suspected armed robber facing murder charge in fatal shooting of Fall River convenience store owner

 FALL RIVER, MASS.
 (WHDH) - A suspected armed robber is facing a murder charge in connection with the fatal shooting of a Fall River convenience store owner last month, officials said.

-A criminal complaint is set to be filed in Fall River District Court Thursday morning charging Nelson F. Coelho, 54, with murder, attempted armed and masked robbery, and carrying an illegal firearm, according to the Bristol District Attorney’s Office.
+Nelson F. Coelho, 54, is slated to be arraigned Monday in Fall River District Court on charges including murder, attempted armed and masked robbery, and carrying an illegal firearm, according to the Bristol District Attorney’s Office.

 Fall River police received a call on Oct.
 18 around 10:30 p.m. from a person who had gone into Stop N Save on Rock Street to purchase food when they found the owner, Lal Kishor Mahaseth, 54, behind the counter with blood on his chest from an apparent gunshot wound, the DA’s office said.